R3tr093/Heroku-socket/README.md

 # :rocket: Deploy on Heroku

-<p> For this part, we suppose you have installed Heroku-CLI, if is not the case, I let you find another way to theses commands below that make sense to you.</p>
+<p> For this part, we suppose you have installed Herogit push --set-upstream origin connections

-<p> Well, let's started with this command </p>

 <code> heroku create </code>
 <p><i> In this case, the name of your application is randomly generated and return an url such as https://hidden-crag-28698.herokuapp.com/ </i> </p>